snatiagoo/Project-1-Phase-1/README.md

 A calendar based (not visible calendar, but rather date based) note organizer with several note titles which represent a work friction, which include inforamtion about what the problem is and how to fix it, dates to fix, actions to do, whatever.
 Like a note app but for work.

-A logged user can create and delete friction entries, with title, date, description, to-do area and an optional date for the to-do.
+A logged user can create and delete friction entries, with date and description.

 Nothing more than that, basic UI and thats it.